Which Greek Island to visit and when?

 This is a tricky one!
 Some people when they refer to “local vibes” they mean they just want to be in an other country while having every comfort/ nightlife they are used to back home plus some local restaurants to try the food, a bit of sea and better weather!
 If this is the case then head to the most popular places and skip this guide- nothing wrong with this choice of course, it’s just totally different for what I am trying to describe here!
 For example, you may have read about Malia in Crete, Cavos in Corfu, Laganas in Zante, Faliraki in Rhodes, all inclusive hotels, resorts etc. Personally, I avoid these places at all costs!
-I lived in Crete for over a year and I visited Malia once just to form my own opinion (which didn’t change as I had already visited the other places).
-There is nothing bad of drinking alcohol, partying/ finding pubs (which, by the way, do not exist as concept in Greece at all, when you see a pub you can assure you are in the most touristic area you can be!) etc but this is not Greece, as Pattong in Phukhet is not the entire Thailand.
-Regarding the local feeling there is a simple rule, the less known an island the most chances of being “authentic”.
+I lived in Crete for over a year and I visited Malia once just to form my own opinion (which anyway didn’t change as I had already visited the other places).
+There is nothing bad of drinking alcohol, partying/ finding pubs (which do not exist as concept in Greece at all, so when you see a pub you can assure you are in the most touristic area you could be!) etc but this doesn’t represent Greece, as Pattong in Phukhet is not the case for the entire Thailand.
+Regarding the local feeling there is a simple rule: the less known an island the most chances of being “authentic”.
 Of course, there are plenty of local places/ experiences in popular islands as well but you have to do your own research beforehand- in the future I hope to help with more posts about this struggle.